rphlo/karttapullautin/Readme.md

 ### Warning: this app is in active development phase, currently few steps are still executed with the old perl script, however the full process can already be used to generate maps.

+## Usage

+You can download latest binary for rust-pullauta for your platform from the latest tags.

 ## Linux & Mac

-To use run:

-`cargo build --release`

-Then add the binary to your $PATH, for example:

-`cp target/release/rusty-pullauta /usr/local/bin/`

 For the script to work you may need to install the perl script dependencies:

-`sudo cpan force install GD POSIX Config::Tiny Geo::ShapeFile`
+`sudo cpan install GD POSIX Config::Tiny Geo::ShapeFile`

 Finally you'll also need the las2txt binary that you'll have to compile: